 Women like to help each other — and we’re awesome at it.
-We can encourage, challenge, and cheer each other on – in an intuitive, warm-hearted, and extremely effective way.
-I get to see this mutual support all the time at my Speaker Sisterhood club where women come together to help each other become better … Continue reading Three ways to help your women friends and colleagues become better speakers by Cathy McNally
+We can encourage, challenge, and cheer each other on in an intuitive, warm-hearted, and extremely effective way.
+I get to see this mutual support all the time at my Speaker Sisterhood club where women come together to help each other become better public speakers. … Continue reading Three Ways to Help Your Women Friends and Colleagues Become Better Speakers, by Cathy McNally

 I feel lucky to be a Speaker Sister, don’t you?
 I’ve been thinking lately about how the Speaker Sisterhood could not have come at a better time in our lives.
-It’s purpose gives us the opportunity to find our own voice, speak up, raise awareness, and spread good intentions.
-As a result, we get to: … Continue reading My Personal Speaking Journey Year One by Amber Ladley
+Its purpose is to give us the opportunity to find our own voice, speak up, raise awareness, and spread good intentions.
+As a result, we … Continue reading My Personal Speaking Journey Year One, by Amber Ladley

 Early on in my public speaking journey, I was scheduled to give a persuasive speech at my public speaking club.
 Being new to this mysterious form of communication, I was eager to learn from those who were more experienced.
 I wanted to know, how do you do this thing that most people would call the … Continue reading Present Like a Pro Using the Speaker Sisterhood’s STAGE System by Angela Lussier